ritwik15416/ritwik15416/README.md

 ### Hi there 👋

-### I am currently working on a Book Recommendation app using kNN (k - Nearest Neighbours)
+### I am currently working on a Book Recommendation app using kNN (k-Nearest Neighbours)
-### Ask me about: Python, HTML, CSS, JavaScript
+### Ask me about: Python, HTML, CSS, C and JavaScript

 <!--
 **ritwik15416/ritwik15416** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.